MiDataInt/midataint.github.io/_docs/analysis-flow.md

 or data producer according to agreed upon best practices.
 They are also ideal for a cluster server, which the 'mdi' command line utility helps manage.

-Examples of Stage 1 pipeline actions are read alignment to a genome, bulk image processing, and training of machine learning algorithms.
+Examples of Stage 1 pipeline actions are bulk image processing, training of machine learning algorithms, and read alignment to a genome.

-The pipelines framework does not encode data analysis pipelines themselves, which are found in other code repositories called 'pipelines suites'.
+The pipelines framework does not encode data analysis pipelines themselves, which are found in other code repositories called 'tool suites'.
 Instead, the framework encodes script utilities that:

 - allow simple YAML configuration files to be used to define a pipeline